Marian-Hristov/song-tracker/README.md

 #### Compilations
 - A compilation's creation time cannot be modified
 - A compilation's duration cannot be directly modified.
 It is dependent on the segment that it uses

+#### Collections
+- Once a collection is distributed, it can no longer be deleted.
+This also, applies if at least one its compilations is distributed